Hive Developers logo

 Building hived (Hive blockchain P2P node)

+The Hive blockchain P2P node software is called hived.
 Building a hived node requires at least 16GB of RAM.

+You may alternatively prefer to build hived as a native binary.
 A hived node is built using CMake.

 By default, Ninja is used as the build executor.
 Ninja supports parallel compilation and by default will allow up to N simultaneous compiles where N is the number of CPU cores on your build system.